happypeter/edocs/soho.md

 - Eveything white. except there is a reason not to do so.
 For windows, white frame + white curtain = bright room + good background for my plants
 - Table
   - round corner is nice. safe for 2 yo. comfortable when you touch it
-  - I want wood workbench like my dinning table now. round corner, light, legs removable, so very portable
+  - I want pbench like my dinning table now. round corner, light, legs removable, so very portable
   - I don't want screws exposed outside, you can hide them easily
   - I want it to be versatile, so no drawers.
 Want shirt not strechers, so that people fill comfortable sitting on the side.  that's maybe why most dinner tables don't need have strechers like desks
   - my current desk material: Scots pine